 What is Quality Learning and Teaching (QLT)?

-At San Francisco State University the Center for Equity and Excellence in Teaching and Learning (CEETL) has cultivated a robust faculty learning community dedicated to quality online and hybrid learning and teaching.
+At San Francisco State University, Academic Technology has cultivated a robust faculty learning community dedicated to quality online and hybrid learning and teaching.
 The Quality Learning and Teaching (QLT) community includes the QLT Teaching Mentors and SF State faculty experienced and interested in hybrid and online teaching.
 We aim to engage our campus community in meaningful, formative discussions around pedagogies for inclusive excellence in online environments.

 Fully Online & CourseMatch

 The California State University (CSU) cross-enrollment program that allows matriculated CSU students to enroll concurrently in one online course per term at another CSU campus.
 The program is available for terms where students pay full-time tuition.
 The program is available for terms where students pay full-time tuition.